svermeulen/text-to-colorscheme/README.md

 ## Tweaking Theme

 Sometimes, some text prompts do not always translate well to a new color scheme on the first try.
-One approach to fixing this is to modify the text prompt and try again.
+One approach to fixing this is to modify the text prompt and try again (or sometimes just trying the same prompt again).
 In some cases though, the generated color scheme is good, and just needs some minor adjustments around contrast, saturation, or color order.
 For these cases, `text-to-colorscheme` comes with the following commands that help you do this:

-* `:T2CAddContrast X` - Call this if you want the foreground colors to be more or less distinct from the background colors.
-A positive value here will modify the current color scheme to have the foreground more distinct from the background, and a negative value will cause the foreground and background to become more similar.
+* `:T2CAddContrast X` - Call this if you are finding that the foreground color is too similar to the background color.
+A positive value for X here will modify the current color scheme to have the foreground more distinct from the background, and a negative value will cause the foreground and background to become more similar.

 * `:T2CAddSaturation X` - Call this if you want to increase or reduce how intense the foreground colors are.
 A lower value here means the color becomes more gray / washed-out.